sudhof/politeness/README.md

 Stanford Politeness API
 =======================

- Version 2.00 (released March 2017)
+#### Version 2.00 (released March 2017)

 A port of the codebase from Python 2 to Python 3.
 The politeness classifier has been retrained and repickled using the modern versions of `pickle`, `scikit-learn`, `scipy`, `numpy`, and `nltk`.

 The original training data from Stack Exchange and Wikipedia has been included in the `/corpora/` folder at the root of this project.
-Two additional files exist in this directory which are the pickled json dictionaries of the training data in the format expected by `/scripts/train_model.py`.
-These pickled files include the parse trees and dependency trees.
+If you wish to retrain the model, you will either need to use `/corpora/stack-exchange.annotated.csv` and `/corpora/wikipedia.annotated.csv` in combination with the Stanford CoreNLP dependency parser to generate the documents in the expected format for `/scripts/train_model.py`.
+Because this is a royal pain, please feel free to use the preparsed files (linked to under <b>Further Resources</b>)!
+Simply download an extract these two files into `/corpora/`.

 For questions regarding the port to Python 3 and the retraining of the classifier, please contact bsm9339@rit.edu (Benjamin Meyers).

- Version 1.01 (released October 2014)
+#### Version 1.01 (released October 2014)

 Python implementation of a politeness classifier for requests, based on the work described in: